 The truck company will have an investigator on the scene within an hour of the crash.
 This investigator will immediately begin collecting evidence to use for their case.
-You should have a truck wreck attorney by your side for if/when the investigator tries to talk to you about what happened.
+You should have a semi truck accident lawyer by your side for if/when the investigator tries to talk to you about what happened.

 Negotiate a Fair Settlement

 Truck accidents often cause catastrophic injuries like amputations, brain damage, or paralysis.
 Your medical bills are probably considerable, and you might need medical care permanently, especially if you are disabled.
 Throw in lost wages and a truck accident can send many of our clients into bankruptcy.

 If you try to negotiate on your own, you might make a key mistake that costs you time and money.
 Fortunately, we can negotiate a settlement if you have a valid claim.
 We will do everything in our power to get you compensation for your medical expenses, lost wages, property damage, and pain and suffering.
 Some of our clients have received large settlements, which can help them take care of themselves going forward.